Jpinkerton-Sec/Home-SOC-Lab/README.md

 ## Overview

 A home Security Operations Centre built using VirtualBox and Wazuh as the SIEM.
-The lab consists of three virtual machines — a Wazuh server, a monitored Windows 10 endpoint, and a Kali Linux attack machine — connected via an isolated NAT network.
+The lab consists of three virtual machines, a Wazuh server, a monitored Windows 10 endpoint, and a Kali Linux attack machine, they connected via an isolated NAT network.

 The goal was to get hands-on with real alert triage, vulnerability detection, and incident documentation in an environment that mirrors how a SOC analyst would actually work, rather than just studying the theory.